ydb-platform/ydb/ydb/docs/en/core/getting_started/quickstart.md

 {% note info %}

 Prerequisites: you'll need a Linux machine with x86\_64 CPU to follow this guide.
-If you don't have access to one, [run YDB with Docker](self_hosted/ydb_docker.md) and then return to step 3 below.
+If you don't have access to one, [run {{ ydb-short-name }} with Docker](self_hosted/ydb_docker.md) and then return to step 3 below.

 {% endnote %}